 Have some fieldwork experience related to clinical psychology (should be noted on CV/resume, and discussed in personal statement and/or statement of research).

-The PSYCAS system will begin accepting applications on September 15, 2017.
-Applicants may start their applications online before that time.
-Applicants will not hear back from the program until at least late December, by typically early January.
+The PSYCAS system will begin accepting applications on September 13, 2018.
+Applicants may start their applications online before that time, but will not be able to submit their applications until September 13th.
+Applicants will not hear back from the program until at least mid-January, regardless of when they submit their application.

 All applicants must submit their application online at: https://psycas.liaisoncas.com/applicant-ux/#/login Do NOT submit your application online to the LIU Apply System.

 You may also include an optional sample of scholarly work (no longer than 25 pages).
-This can be included at the end of your Statement of Research Inquiry.
+This can be uploaded in the "additional document" section of the application.

 Please note that you will be required to input all of your coursework information and work/clinical experiences into the PSYCAS application system.
+This enables the admissions committee to see how well you have done academically across different disciplines, to see how much related fieldwork experience you have, and other snapshots that help determine if you are a good fit for the program.
 This information is checked against your official transcripts and CV/Resume.
-You may also request the PSYCAS do this for you, for a fee.
+You may also request the PSYCAS do this data entry of coursework from your transcripts for you, for a fee.

-After initial file review, some (75-100) applicants will be invited for an interview with the doctoral program in February.
+After initial file review, some (75-100) applicants will be invited for an interview with the doctoral program in late February and early March.
 The announced dates will be our ONLY interview dates.
 Each interviewing applicant will have a session schedule including

 Out-of-State / Out-of-Country SKYPE Interview Dates are: